-Iron Sulfate Plant for Huntsman Pigments in Italy
+Iron Sulfate Plant in Italy for Huntsman Pigments

 Wynyard Park, UK - Today Huntsman celebrates the completion of its new 38 million Euro iron sulfate plant at its titanium dioxide (TiO2) pigment manufacturing facility in Scarlino, Italy.
 The new plant means Huntsman can now use a wider range of feedstock to produce its TIOXIDE® and ALTIRIS® pigments, reduce the generation of gypsum (a co-product), and convert spent acid from TiO2 pigment manufacturing into valuable iron sulfate products for the water treatment, animal feed and cement markets.